dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Application.Calculation = xlCalculationAutomatic

-If your code uses cells with formula results, turning off calculation means that the cells aren’t recalculated unless you explicitly tell Excel to do so!
+If your code uses cells with formula results, turning off calculation means that the cells aren't recalculated unless you explicitly tell Excel to do so!

 232    PART 3  Programming Concepts